zombat/NEC-SMDR-Collector/README.md

 No agreement has been made between any party to ensure support of this project.
 Any connectivity issues should be investigated with your authorized support representative.

- * the extent permitted by applicable law.
+ * To the extent permitted by applicable law.